 To get you started right away, here are some blog ideas for each category.
 For just $285, our copywriting team could help you create 3 articles of each type to kick-start your campaign.

-Attraction content is designed to attract and engage potential clients who are at the beginning of their buyer’s journey.
+Attraction content is a core component of a working content framework for interior designers.
+It is designed to attract and engage potential clients who are at the beginning of their buyer’s journey.
 Here’s an example of a post idea for attraction content:

 Nurturing content is designed to build trust and establish your expertise with potential clients who are in the middle of their buyer’s journey.
 Here’s an example of a post idea for nurturing content: